Join us on the week of February 14, 2021, as we celebrate the legacy of John Howard.

 Saturday, Feb 20th

-Watch our community partners’ video, the Collaborating Centre of Prison Health Education at the University of British Columbia, which outlines their impactful project, Shifting Focus, introducing federal parolees to photography as a medium to document their lives.
+Watch our community partners’ video, the Collaborating Centre of Prison Health Education at the University of British Columbia, which outlines their impactful project, Shifting Focus, introducing formerly incarcerated individuals to photography as a medium to document their lives.
 You can learn more about the project from the attachments below.

 More Information on Shifting FocusCCPHE Exploring Paths to Healing Project and Resource Summary